proplot-dev/proplot/docs/showcase1.rst

 To modify a setting for just one subplot, pass it to the `~proplot.axes.BaseAxes.format` command.
-To reset everything to the default state, use `~proplot.rcmod.rc_configurator.reset` (called by default when a figure is rendered or saved by matplotlib; see `~proplot.subplots.Figure`).
+To reset everything to the default state, use `~proplot.rcmod.rc_configurator.reset`.
+See the `~proplot.rcmod` documentation for more information.

-For more information, see the `~proplot.rcmod` documentation.

 .. code:: ipython3